 Just down the road at the base of Mount Keira, you’ll find the Wollongong Botanic Gardens.
-TBH it’s a little gem that often gets overlooked.
-This botanic beauty could quite possibly be the Sephora equivalent for plant lovers with a rainforest collection sourced from places like Illawarra, New Caledonia and Lord Howe.
-Plus a rose spread featuring a mix of different stems, a palm garden with more than 800 uncommon species and (our fave) a seriously cool succulent patch with plants from America and Africa.
-Oh yeah, this is one of Sydney’s best flower walks.
+She's a little gem that often gets overlooked but this botanic beauty could quite possibly be a Sephora equivalent for plant lovers with a rainforest collection sourced from places like Illawarra, New Caledonia and Lord Howe.
+You'll also find a rose spread featuring a mix of different stems, a palm garden with more than 800 uncommon species and a seriously cool succulent patch with plants from America and Africa.

 Hunter Valley Gardens